mawinkler/playground-one/docs/getting-started/configuration.md

 # Getting Started Configuration

-If you didn't create a new shell, then do so now.

 Playground One is controlled by the command line interface `pgo`.

 Use it to interact with the Playground One by running